sherlock-audit/2023-02-openq-judging/README.md

 As mentioned above, the attacker can fill tiers large enough so that it is not possible to set the payout schedule for any tier due to out of gas.

+**jacksanford1**

+From Protocol Team:

+> We no longer have NFT funding at all, so [this issue is] no longer relevant.

+Classifying this issue as "Won't Fix."

 # Issue M-4: Adversary can break NFT distribution by depositing up to max then refunding all of them